NEW: U.S. State Department condemns execution, questions fairness of trial

 Rights groups have criticized the Islamic Republic of Iran for a surge in executions under Hassan Rouhani, in his first year as President.

 UK Foreign Office Minister for the Middle East Tobias Ellwood said he was “very concerned and saddened” that Jabbari had been executed, especially given the questions concerning due process in the case.

 “The UN Special Rapporteur for Human Rights in Iran, Dr Ahmed Shaheed, noted that her conviction was allegedly based on confessions made while under threat, and the court failed to take into account all evidence into its judgment,” he said in a statement.

 “Actions like these do not help Iran build confidence or trust with the international community.
 I urge Iran to put a moratorium on all executions.”

 According to the United Nations, Iran has executed at least 170 people this year.
-Last year, it executed more people than any other country with the exception of China, the world’s most populous nation.
+In 2013, Iran executed more people than any other country with the exception of China, the world’s most populous nation.

 U.N.
 Secretary-General Ban Ki-moon, speaking in July, said the death penalty has no place in the 21st century and urged all countries to work toward its abolition.

 CNN’s Ben Brumfield and Reza Sayah contributed to this report.